dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 }
 ```

+> [!TIP]
+> This approach does not lend itself to testing, unless the tests target the full database.

-## Using DbContext with dependency injection
+### Using DbContext with dependency injection

-EF supports using `DbContext` with a dependency injection container.
-Your DbContext type can be added to the service container by using `AddDbContext<TContext>`.
+EF Core supports using `DbContext` with a dependency injection container.
+Your DbContext type can be added to the service container by using the `AddDbContext<TContext>` method.

-`AddDbContext` will make both your DbContext type, `TContext`, and `DbContextOptions<TContext>` available for injection from the service container.
+`AddDbContext<TContext>` will make both your DbContext type, `TContext`, and the corresponding `DbContextOptions<TContext>` available for injection from the service container.

-See [more reading](#more-reading) below for information on dependency injection.
+See [more reading](#more-reading) below for additional information on dependency injection.

-Adding dbcontext to dependency injection
+Adding the `Dbcontext` to dependency injection:

 ``` csharp
 public void ConfigureServices(IServiceCollection services)